 Our Expertise in Infrastructure

-Tetra Tech develops context-appropriate designs that meet international standards, incorporate locally available materials, match local labor capabilities, and require a low level of operations and maintenance.
-Our understanding of local social, environmental, and economic factors informs our designs and ensures they are robust and can be implemented in each circumstance.
+Tetra Tech develops context-appropriate designs that meet international standards, incorporate locally available materials, match local labor capabilities, and require minimal operations and maintenance.
+Our ability to capture local, social, environmental, and economic factors in our designs ensures they are robust and can be implemented in each circumstance.

 Tetra Tech’s designs meet a mixture of U.S. and international codes as well as local government and donor agency standards.
-We apply lessons learned from planning activities and previous experience to develop designs that are optimized for each project’s objectives.
+We apply lessons learned from planning activities and previous experience to develop designs that are optimized for project’s objectives and end user needs.

-Tetra Tech takes gender dynamics into account for all design activities to anticipate the effects of infrastructure on both men and women.
-We encourage and seek active participation by women during the design process, including activities related to stakeholder engagement, to ensure we are appropriately incorporating the needs of entire communities for use of infrastructure projects.
+Infrastructure development affects populations and minorities disparately.
+Tetra Tech takes social and gender dynamics into account to anticipate the effects of infrastructure on vulnerable populations and appropriately incorporate the needs of entire communities for use of infrastructure.

 Tetra Tech provides construction monitoring and oversight services with a focus on training and capacity building to maximize investment and improve local contractor capabilities.
 We specialize in upholding quality control and quality assurance measures and focus on identifying reasonable solutions to issues that develop throughout the construction phase.